Maria Butina: Accused Russian Spy Offered Sex For Job In 'Special Interest' Group, New Court Filing Alleges

 It was Butina who, less than a month after Donald Trump declared his candidacy in 2015, asked him at a rally if he would lift sanctions on Russia, according to a Post timeline — the first time Trump had been asked the question in public.
 Why Butina happened to be at that rally, and how Trump arranged to call on her for a question, remains unclear.
 Watch that incident in the video below, courtesy of The Guardian newspaper.

-The latest government filings in the case make federal prosecutors’ arguments that Butina should be held in custody and not released on bail, because she may flee, the government says.
+The latest government filings in the case make federal prosecutors’ arguments that Butina should be held in custody and not released on bail because she may flee, the government says.
 According to Vox.com, the government portrays Butina as anything but committed to her relationship with “U.S. Person 1,” who is believed to be Erickson.

 They seem compatible, right? pic.twitter.com/BoxansxcF5